boltnewpool2/GoldenCartV4/RAFFLE_MANAGEMENT_GUIDE.md

 ---

-## Updating Draw Dates
+## Updating Draw Dates and Timers

 Draw dates for upcoming raffles are defined in `src/App.tsx` in the `raffles` array.
+The countdown timer automatically displays on "Coming Soon" raffle cards.

+### How Timers Work

+The countdown timer:
+- Automatically appears on raffle cards with `status: 'coming_soon'`
+- Counts down to the `drawDate` specified in the raffle configuration
+- Updates every second showing Days, Hours, Minutes, Seconds
+- No separate timer configuration needed - it's automatic

 ### Location in Code

-Open `src/App.tsx` and find the `useEffect` hook that creates the raffle data (around line 38):
+Open `src/App.tsx` and find the `useEffect` hook that creates the raffle data (around line 48-92):

 ```typescript
 {